danlopezla-create/afinate-virex/docs/08-authentication.md

 ## Navigation Integration

-The navbar automatically includes:
+The header automatically includes:

 - "Login" link → `/login`
 - "Get Started" button → `/register`

-These are added in `src/components/layout/Navbar.astro`.
+These are configured in `src/config/navigation.ts` and rendered in `src/components/layout/Header.astro`.